surifirstpin/biplus_documentation/docs/DataRun.md

 ### Date :
 |			Example            |						Description                         |
 |------------------------------|------------------------------------------------------------|
-|timeline                      |data from
+|timeline                      |data from specific time scale
 |equal                         |data from specific date
-|not equal                     |data excluding from specified date
+|not equal                     |data excluding from specific date
 |between                       |data in between the specified dates
-|not between                   |Excluding the data between the specified range
+|not between                   |excluding the data between the specified range
 |less or equal                 |Data upto specified date
 |greater or equal              |Data from the specified date
 |is not null                   |Data which is not null